kry496/Python-Flask-SHORTURL-API/README.md

     HTTP-based RESTful API for managing Short URLs and redirecting Generate Short URL from Long Url < 1:1 uniqueness is maintained>
-    Redirect when short URL is entered on the browser
+    Redirect when short URL is entered on the browser Maintain stats for short URL redirects (daily, weekly, total number of times each SHORT URL was used)

 #BREAKDOWN